5 SOLO DATE IDEAS FOR VALENTINE’S DAY SELF-CARE

 The relationship you build with yourself is an important one, and being comfortable in your own company (even while out in public) is a skill that will serve you well for years to come.
 Who knows?
 “Me” dates out may just become a new favorite tradition.

 Get messy and find an artistic or creative hobby to explore.
 Pick up paints and enjoy the feel of drawing the brush across canvas, try embroidery (the internet has fun kits and patterns available), tie dye clothing, color by number, or paint thrift store furniture to give it a new home.
-Get into the mood with a CBD oil tincture.
-Uleva’s has 50mg of CBD per serving to help keep you balanced while you relax and begin.
+Get into the mood with a Hemp oil tincture.
+Uleva’s has 50mg of cannabinoids per serving to help keep you balanced while you relax and begin.

 You don’t have to be an “artist” to use your hands in the making of something.
 The internet, art supply stores, and even those little videos everybody loves are chock-full of ideas and how-tos to get you started.
 Getting off screens and into your body can help ease tension, increase focus , and boost your creativity — whether you think of yourself as a “creative person” or not.
 Color outside the lines and see what happens.